 BBC's most experienced correspondents bring you compelling interviews on every subject.
 From devastating natural disasters to inspiring triumphs of the human spirit, BBC Newshour has the world covered.

-(Photo: French fighter jets Credit: Reuters)
+(Photo: Aleppo in ruins.
+Credit: Reuters)